 The year was 1991.
 Nolan Ryan became the oldest player in baseball history to throw a no-hitter when he was 44 years old.
 Buffalo Bills kicker Scott Norwood’s missed field goal gifted the New York Giants a 20-19 win in Super Bowl XXV.
-The Chicago Bulls and a kid named Michael Jordan defeated the Los Angeles Lakers to win their first NBA Championship.
+The Chicago Bulls and a kid named Michael Jordan defeated Magic Johnson and the Los Angeles Lakers to win the franchise’s first NBA Championship.

-Both LSU and Florida State agree to play a two-game neutral site series against each other prior to the 2018 season.
+Both LSU and Florida State agreed to play a two-game neutral site series against each other prior to the 2018 season.
 The first game will be in New Orleans in 2022, and the other will be in Orlando’s Camping World Kickoff game in 2023, according to college football reporter Brett McMurphy.

-For Florida State, they only have Florida and Notre Dame slated for long series in the future, so the addition of a major non-conference matchup like LSU, especially for an ACC program looking to show it can hang with an SEC school, gives them the opportunity to prepare a schedule worth of a national title run.
+For Florida State, they only have the Florida Gators and Notre Dame Fighting Irish slated for marquee football series in the future, so the addition of a major non-conference matchup like LSU, especially for an ACC program looking to show it can hang with an SEC school, gives them the opportunity to prepare a schedule worthy of a national title run.

 It’s only a couple of years down the line, so there’s a chance head coaches Ed Orgeron and Mike Norvell will still be leading their respective programs into the neutral site series.
 No matter what rosters take the field, though, it’s going to make for great football.
-These two teams haven’t played since the year I was born, and getting to see two of the most decorated programs in NCAA history going at sets the tone for the entire college football season.
+These two teams haven’t played since the year I was born, and getting to see two of the most decorated programs in NCAA history going at it will set the tone for the entire college football season.

 Buckle up: This SEC versus ACC two-game series is going to set up playoff-shifting games right from opening weekend.

 This article was originally published Aug.
 9, 2018 before updating.